Eureka in Greenwood County, Kansas — The American Midwest (Upper Plains)

 Erected 1994 by City of Eureka.

 Location.
 37° 49.105′ N, 96° 17.608′ W. Marker is in Eureka, Kansas, in Greenwood County.
 Marker is on River Street (U.S. 54) near Main Street, on the left when traveling east.
+Marker is about 25 feet east of the back of the Eureka Fire Station at 114 South Main Street, and sits about 200 feet north of U.S. 54.
 Touch for map.
-Marker is about 25 feet east of the back of the Eureka Fire Station at 114 South Main Street, and sits about 200 feet north of U.S. 54.
 Marker is in this post office area: Eureka KS 67045, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within walking distance of this marker.
 Christian and Congregational Church Building (approx. 0.2 miles away); Greenwood County Cattlemen's Association (approx. 0.2 miles away); Veterans Memorial (approx. 0.3 miles away).

 1. Eureka, Kansas, History (Submitted on June 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. History of Greenwood County, Kansas.
 (Submitted on June 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Categories. • Environment • Settlements & Settlers •